mackenzievvvz/learn-continuous-integration/README.md

 - When new changes are pushed to the deploy branch, the sample data should be setup using the scripts in `remove_db.ts` and `insert_sample_db.ts`.

-# here is a change to the read me
+# here is a change to